JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Return posts that contain the query in the post body with infinite scroll #DONE
 - The feed should change #DONE
 - It is not scrolling #DONE
-- Create endpoint to fetch 3 users
+- Create endpoint to fetch 3 users #DONE
 - Create endpoint to fetch infinite users
-- For the profiles show 3 profiles and a show more tab, for posts
+- For the profiles show 3 profiles and a show more tab, for posts, this should be only for the top selector
 - Add those blue lines to the selected category of search results #DONE
 - Return profiles if user selects people
 - If the query starts with @ then show profiles first but still show posts afterwards